(An introduction to Appropriations and Reading the Annual Budget Act)

 The following sections are of a statewide nature and the most commonly known/utilized.

-• Sec 30.00 – Extension of Sunsetting Continuous Appropriations
+- Sec 30.00 – Extension of Continuous Appropriations

 The Final Budget Summary

 The Department of Finance annually publishes the Final Budget Summary which is an annotated version of the Budget Act.
-This publication includes summary tables, technical corrections and the effect of the Governor’s vetoes to the individual items and sections.
+This publication may include technical corrections, amendments pursuant to budget and/or trailer bills available at the time of publication, and the effect of the Governor’s vetoes to the individual items and sections.
 Because of this additional information, this publication is a much more usable working document than the Budget Act itself.